Elko, Nevada

 Elko is the principal city of the Elko Micropolitan Statistical Area, a micropolitan area that covers Elko and Eureka counties.
-It is the largest city for over 130 mi in all directions, making it, as its city motto states, "The Heart of Northeast Nevada".
+Although a small city, Elko is the largest city for over 130 mi in each direction until Twin Falls, Idaho; the city motto states it is "The Heart of Northeast Nevada."

-It is home to Great Basin College, as well as to the National Weather Service Weather Forecast Office serving most of northern and central Nevada.
+Elko is home to Great Basin College, as well as to the National Weather Service Weather Forecast Office, serving most of northern and central Nevada.

 History

-Though Elko lies along the route of the historic California Trail, its roots as a settled town date only back to its establishment in 1868 by white settlers, when it was at the east end of the railroad tracks built by the Central Pacific Railroad (the portion of the First transcontinental railroad built from California to Utah).
-When the railroad crews moved on, Elko remained, serving as a center for ranching, mining, rail freight and general supplies.
+Though Elko lies along the route of the historic California Trail, its roots as a town date only back to its establishment in 1868 by settlers, when it was at the east end of the railroad tracks built by the Central Pacific Railroad (the portion of the First transcontinental railroad built from California to Utah).
+When the railroad crews moved on, Elko remained, serving as a center for ranching, mining, rail freight, and general supplies.

 Elko is said to have been named by Charles Crocker, a superintendent of the Central Pacific Railroad.
-He was especially fond of animal names and added the letter "o" to Elk.
+He was fond of animal names and added the letter "o" to Elk.
 There is no definitive evidence of this naming history, but it has become the widely accepted version.

 The first Elko County Courthouse was built in 1869.
 Elko was officially incorporated as a city in 1917.
+The first church and school opened in 1870, and in 1896, Elko High School became the first county school in Nevada.

 In 1925, the Kelly Act (also known as the Air Mail Act of 1925) authorized the United States Postal Service to contract with private airlines for the feeder routes that fed the main transcontinental route.
 The first commercial airmail flight in the United States was on the 487 mi Airmail Route #5 from Pasco, Washington, to what would become Elko Regional Airport on April 6, 1926.
 The flight was piloted by Leon D. Cuddeback and included a brief stop in Boise, Idaho, to pick up more mail.

 The 1910 replacement for the original courthouse is listed on the National Register of Historic Places.
 The U.S. Post Office-Elko Main, which was built in 1933, is also listed.

+The population of Elko greatly increased in the late 1960s when microscopic gold was discovered along the Carlin Unconformity.
+Many mining companies arrived and there was an influx of residents.

 Geography

 According to the United States Census Bureau, the city has a total area of 45.7 km2, all land, though the path of the Humboldt River fills from time to time.
+Elko is also very close to the Ruby Mountains.